Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com)

-## Senior Frontend Engineer
+## Senior Front End Engineer

-* At least 5 years’ experience working as part of a software development team
+* At least 5 years experience working as part of a software development team
-* Expert in HTML5, CSS3 and JavaScript (ES6)
+* Expert in HTML 5, CSS3 and JavaScript (ES6)
-* Experience with modern front end frameworks like Angular, React or Vue
+* Experience with modern front end frameworks like AngularJS, React.js or Vue.js
 * Passion for mastering collaborative software development
 * Comfortable coding in your high level language of choice: we code primarily in Python and JavaScript
 * Strong communication skills

-### NICE TO HAVE
+### Nice to have

 * Experience with Agile development
 * Experience developing distributed web services and micro service architectures
 * Experience working with RESTful APIs
 * Experience applying the SOLID principles
 * Deep understanding of refactoring and design patterns
-* Experience with GraphQL, Relay, Flux Application Architecture
+* Experience with GraphQL, Relay, Flux application architecture
 * Experience with Python
-* Experience with CouchDB, Elasticsearch or other NoSQL databases
+* Experience with CouchDB, Elastic Search or other NoSQL databases
-* Experience with Configuration Management Systems (puppet, vagrant, docker, ansible)
+* Experience with Configuration Management Systems (Puppet, Vagrant, Docker, Ansible)
 * Experience with Cloud Computing Platforms
 * Knowledge of Linux systems and Internet Protocols